LaravelArab/docs/events.md

         }
     }

-<a name="handling-failed-jobs"></a>
-### Handling Failed Jobs

-Sometimes your queued event listeners may fail.
-If queued listener exceeds the maximum number of attempts as defined by your queue worker, the `failed` method will be called on your listener.
-The `failed` method receives the event instance and the exception that caused the failure:

-    <?php

-    namespace App\Listeners;

-    use App\Events\OrderShipped;
-    use Illuminate\Queue\InteractsWithQueue;
-    use Illuminate\Contracts\Queue\ShouldQueue;

-    class SendShipmentNotification implements ShouldQueue
-    {
-        use InteractsWithQueue;

-        public function handle(OrderShipped $event)
-        {
-            //
-        }

-        public function failed(OrderShipped $event, $exception)
-        {
-            //
-        }
-    }

-<a name="dispatching-events"></a>
+<a name="firing-events"></a>
-## Dispatching Events
+## Firing Events

-To dispatch an event, you may pass an instance of the event to the `event` helper.
+To fire an event, you may pass an instance of the event to the `event` helper.
 The helper will dispatch the event to all of its registered listeners.
 Since the `event` helper is globally available, you may call it from anywhere in your application:

     <?php